githubsands/liquidity-engine/README.md

 Exchange boots through a config by running `./orderbook-quoter-server --config=$(CONFIG_LOCATION)`.
 The amount of exchanges in the exchange array must be equal to the orderbook's `exchange_count`.
 Every `depth` field must be equal in the exchanges and orderbook's depth field should cover the entire expected trading range for the lifetime of this service.
+The larger expected volatility the higher the orderbook's depth needs to be.

 ```
 exchanges: